baibakovkir/baibakovkir/README.md

   <div> <b>Hello World! 👋</b></div>
   <p></p>
   <hr/>
     <p>Hello, my name is Kirill.
 I am a frontend developer.
 My goal is to create user-friendly and interesting internet services.
 Currently, I am looking for a company where I can realize my ambitions.
 It can be a small company that recently emerged or a major player in the market.
-It is important to me that there is a warm atmosphere in the team and that everyone is driven by the same goal - to create a new cutting-edge product.</p>
+It is important to me that there is a warm atmosphere in the team and that everyone is driven by the same goal - to create a new cutting-edge product. <a href="https://kiryxa09.vercel.app/">Check my web-site</a></p>
   <div><img src="https://komarev.com/ghpvc/?username=kiryxa09&style=flat-square&color=blue" alt=""/></div>
   <hr/>
   <div>